$ npm install -g compressx

 Scan

 Run compressx.
-It connects to your local Ollama and auto-detects your GPU/RAM to find models that could be smaller.
+It scans your local Ollama library (or --source lmstudio) and auto-detects your GPU/RAM to find models that could be smaller.

 2.